cmu-ci-lab/writing/README.md

 ## Reading

-If you were to read just one book on writing, I would suggest reading [On Writing Well](https://www.amazon.com/Writing-Well-Classic-Guide-Nonfiction/dp/0060891548), by William Zinnser.
-I would be happy to buy you a copy if you cannot get your hands on one.
+If you were to read just one book on writing, I would recommend [On Writing Well](https://www.amazon.com/Writing-Well-Classic-Guide-Nonfiction/dp/0060891548), by William Zinnser.
+If you are in my lab, I would be happy to buy you a copy if you cannot get your hands on one.

 For further reading, you should take a look at many other useful resources online discussing similar topics:
 -   <https://cs.dartmouth.edu/wjarosz/writing.html>